IF YOU HAVE TO PAY THE APPRENTICESHIP LEVY

 Government will apply a 10% top-up to the funds you have to spend in your account.

-If you don’t have enough funds in your account to pay for apprenticeship training, you must co-invest 10% of any outstanding balance; the government will pay the remaining 90% up to the funding band maximum allocated to a particular apprenticeship.
+From the 1st April 2019 if you don’t have enough funds in your account to pay for apprenticeship training, you must co-invest 5% of any outstanding balance; the government will pay the remaining 95% up to the funding band maximum allocated to a particular apprenticeship.
 If you exceed the funding band maximum, you will need to pay all the additional costs.

 IF YOU DON’T HAVE TO PAY THE APPRENTICESHIP LEVY